LeSyefGit/TinycheckLight/README.md

 ![Architecture](/assets/network-home.png)

 In order to make it working, you need a computer with a Raspberry Pi OS (or other Debian-like operating system - without warranty of working) and two Wi-Fi interfaces.
-The best choice is to use a [Raspberry Pi (3+)](https://www.raspberrypi.org) with a Wi-Fi dongle and a small touch screen.
+The best choice is to use a [Raspberry Pi (3+)](https://www.raspberrypi.org) with a Wi-Fi dongle accepting AP mode and a small touch screen.
 This tiny configuration (for less than \$50) allows you to tap any Wi-Fi device, anywhere.

 *If you have any question about the projet.
 Want to contribute or just send your feedbacks, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.*